antonfirsov/docs/2016/12-Dec/netfx-dec-service-release/netfx-dec-service-release.md

 # .NET Framework December Monthly Rollup

-Today we are releasing a new Security and Quality Rollup and Security Only Rollup for the .NET Framework.
+Today we are releasing a new Security and Quality Rollup and Security Only update for the .NET Framework.
 This release resolves a security vulnerability and includes three new quality and reliability improvements.

 You can read more about the recent changes to how the .NET Framework receives updates on the [.NET Framework Monthly Rollups Explained](https://blogs.msdn.microsoft.com/dotnet/2016/10/11/net-framework-monthly-rollups-explained/) post.

 ## Security
 This release resolves a vulnerability in Microsoft .NET 4.6.2 Framework’s Data Provider for SQL Server.
 A security vulnerability exists in Microsoft .NET Framework 4.6.2 that could allow an attacker to access information that is defended by the [Always Encrypted](https://technet.microsoft.com/library/security/dn848375.aspx#AlwaysEncrypted) feature.
 The security update addresses the vulnerability by correcting the way .NET Framework handles the developer-supplied key, and thus properly defends the data.
 This security update is rated Important for Microsoft .NET Framework 4.6.2.
 To learn more about the vulnerability, see [Microsoft Security Bulletin MS16-155](https://technet.microsoft.com/library/security/MS16-155).

 ## Quality and Reliability

-### ADO.NET

-Exceptions may be thrown in SqlClient during the prelogin handshake process or during MARS communication when a received TDS packet size is smaller than expected.
-Prelogin handshake errors will manifest as an OverflowException, and MARS errors will manifest as a generic "Physical connection is not usable" exception.
-This improvement applies .NET Framework 3.5, 3.5.1, 4.5.2, 4.6 and 4.6.1.

 ### Common Language Runtime